fstab/grok_exporter/README.md

 How to build from source
 -----------------------

+**Note: `grok_exporter` is currently switching to [Go 1.11 modules](https://github.com/golang/go/wiki/Modules).
+The build instructions below are not updated yet.
+If you need to build from source, please use the latest release tag (v0.2.6), which should have a `vendor/` directory.**

 In order to compile `grok_exporter` from source, you need [Go] installed and `$GOPATH` set, and you need the header files for the [Oniguruma] regular expression library.

 **Installing the Oniguruma library on OS X**